The Ultimate Easy Guide to Child Themes in WordPress (2025)

 Do I still need a child theme if I only change CSS?

-Should custom functionality go in the child theme or a plugin?
+Should I put custom functionality in the child theme or a plugin?

 Further Reading & Resources